timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 }
 ```

 We pin both strings, the haystack and the needle, in the memory to obtain their pointers.
 According to the algorithm we create two vectors `needleFirst` and `needleLast` that contain the needle's first and last characters respectively.
 Please note that we get `Vector256<ushort>` out of the `Create` method, not `Vector256<char>`, because vectors can only store integral and floating-point numeric types.
+Unlike the example above we use AVX vectors containing 256-bits of data, or 16 `ushort`s.

 We go through the haystack vector by vector.
 With each iteration, we load haystack data into `blockFirst` and `blockLast`, trying to find a match and computing the mask.
 Unlike the C++ implementation, though, we have to do a few tricks with the mask in C#.